dyedurham/PockyBot.NET/README.md

 ## Database

 PockyBot requires a postgres database.
-THe `database` folder in this repository contains a number of `.sql` files you can use to set this up.
+The `database` folder in this repository contains a number of `.sql` files you can use to set this up.

 Table `generalconfig` is initalised with default values as follows: